mhocouchbase/couchbase-lite-java-ee-root/ee/android/README.md

 ## Building
 1. There are three convenient targets for developer use:
-- `smokeTest` runs quickly, compiles and does static analysis
+- `smokeTest` compiles and does static analysis
-- `unitTest` runs only tests that can be run on a local JVM
 - `fullTest` runs tests that require an emulator or an attached device

 2. At the moment, the build process for the Java product